TSE-Systems/tse-analytics-docs/Writerside/topics/Bivariate-widget.md

 - Different **Split Modes** (**Total**, **By Animal**, **By Run**, **By Factor**) can be applied to correlation and regression analysis.

 To show plots and analysis results and to apply changes in the settings, click **Update** in the control panel.
-Both plots and analysis results displayed are added to the report upon clicking **Add to Report**.
+Both plots and analysis results displayed are added to the report upon clicking **Add to Report**.For detailed instructions, refer to the section ***“Editing and Exporting Analysis Results (Via Report)”*** in the *“Getting Started – Data Export”* chapter.

 ![Figure: Bivariate widgets settings](bivariate-widgets-settings.png)